bytecodealliance/wit-bindgen/crates/cpp/DESIGN.md

     - (unchanged) If there are too many (>1) flat results, a local uninitialized ret_area is passed via the last argument

-    - (change) Returned strings and lists become views, valid until a cabi_post on the ret_area ptr which was passed to the first call.
-      This is mostly a concession to functional safety, avoiding all allocations in the hot path.
-Caller provided buffers or custom realloc would solve this in a different way.
+    - (unchanged) Returned objects are owned.
+      For functional safety, i.e. avoiding all
+      allocations in the hot path, the hope is with #385.

  - The imported resource ABI is used also for exporting with one modification: